Body of missing US service member recovered in Niger

 CNN did not report the details of the search operation while it was ongoing and did not report the deceased service member's recovery until CNN was assured that his family was notified.

+A US official says a full investigation into what happened is underway.

-A spokeswoman for the French Ministry of Defense told CNN Thursday that French troops from the Barkhane anti-terror force based in neighboring Chad are currently involved in an operation in Niger.
-She said the operation is being led by Niger and the French troops are there to support them.
+A spokeswoman for the French Ministry of Defense told CNN Thursday that French troops from the Barkhane anti-terror force based in neighboring Chad were involved in an operation in Niger.
+She said the operation was led by Niger with French troops supporting them.
 US officials told CNN Thursday that French military Super Puma helicopters evacuated the wounded Americans along with those killed in action while also providing covering fire.
 The wounded were first flown to the capital Niamey and later to Landstuhl Regional Medical Center in Germany.

 French military attack aircraft also flew to the area in an attempt to support US personnel on the ground.